-Another option available in Focus Assist is to allow notifications from your favourite Apps while you are busy working on your computer.
+Another option available in Focus Assist is to allow notifications from your favourite Apps while you are busy working on the computer.

 For example, if you are expecting an important email, you can add the Mail App to the priority list and keep an eye on the emails being sent to your email account.

 To setup this option, go to the Focus Assist screen and click on the Customize your Priority List link.
 On the next screen, scroll down to the Apps section and click on Add an App button.

 On the next screen, click on the App that you want to add to the Focus Assist Priority List.

 Note: You can only Add Microsoft Store Apps to the allowed list

 3. Show Message Notifications from Selected People During Focus Assist Period

 You can avoid most distractions during Focus Assist period and still stay connected with your family and important people by adding people to the priority list.

 To Add people to Focus Assist Priority List, go to the Focus Assist screen and click on Customize your Priority List link.
 On the next screen, scroll down to People section and click on Add Contacts button.